CrisManrique/SimpleTodo/README.md

 Describe any challenges encountered while building the app.
-The concepts were easy to understand and apply, but the only challenge I encountered was remembering the syntax for some of the Android Studio API methods.
+The concepts were easy to understand and apply, but the only challenge I encountered was remembering the syntax for some of the Android API methods.
 ## License

     Copyright [yyyy] [name of copyright owner]